sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 The Battery Saver mode inherits the settings configured for the Constrained PPM profile.
 The Best Performance mode inherits the settings configured for the Balanced (default) profile.
 Configure these profiles to customize the settings that are engaged in the associated slider modes.

 > [!Note]
 > Settings such as disk and display timeouts, and other legacy power settings, are not customizable via the performance/power slider.
 Only settings which can affect perceived performance differences can be customized across slider modes.
-Each slider mode should be thought of as a “lite” power plan, which only contains settings that impact performance, such as CPU settings (PPM) and power throttling.
+Each slider mode should be thought of as a “lite” power plan, which only contains settings that impact performance.
+For Windows 10, version 1709, that means CPU settings (PPM) and power throttling.
 Other factors which control performance (GPU, thermals etc) are in OEM/SVs control and they can create custom power-settings for those and connect them to the slider via the INF.

 ### Configure PPM optimization